amunategui/amunategui.github.io/_posts/2015-03-07-bagging-in-R.md

 <BR><BR>
 **Let's Bag It!**

 Now we're going to bag this data using the same ``lm`` model.
-To make things go faster, we're going to parralelize the loop and spread the task to ``8`` processors; you'll need to tweak the ``makeCluster`` parameter for your hardware.
+To make things go faster, we're going to parallelize the loop and spread the task to ``8`` processors; you'll need to tweak the ``makeCluster`` parameter for your hardware.
 The ``length_divisor`` parameter sets the size of how many rows to use in each sample, while ``m`` in the ``foreach`` loop sets how many times to run new samples.
 Note that the ``sample`` function doesn't use a ``seed``, this is important as we want each new sample to be made from the full set of rows available, regardless if a row was already previously used.

 ```r
 # parallel   ---------------------------------------------------------